 In 2008 we dumped a tool we were using at work for ranking and competitor analysis.
 I had used my old dog site as a research tool, knowing that it had good rankings for a particular keyword phrase, and seeing how accurate the tool data was by comparison.
 I wrote about it here

-A couple of years later we started using KeywordSpy, as we needed a tool to show what competitor’s keywords could be.
+A couple of years later we started using KeywordSpy, as we needed a new tool to show what competitor’s keywords could be.
 We used it in conjunction with Alexa.
 Obviously no tool can provide data as good as the competitor’s analytics account, but the concept was fair enough – scraping actual Google results and providing it as searchable data – and it provided results.

 It’s October, and halloween is approaching, so I used my halloween site.

 I know my search results will be skewed for personal browsing history, but I have usually ranked in the top 3 positions for searches for halloween australia for the past few years.
 And definitely position 1 for halloween events australia.

 1. The tool didn’t include “halloween australia” in the list of keywords my site is ranking for!
 That’s the main driver of traffic.